Skip to content

 • You feel constantly on edge, irritable, or short-tempered

-• You're exhausted but can't sleep, or you sleep but don't feel rested
+• You're exhausted but can't sleep, or you sleep but still feel wrecked

-• Small tasks feel overwhelming and your to-do list never shrinks
+• Small tasks feel disproportionately hard and your to-do list never shrinks

-• You've been getting sick more often or experiencing unexplained physical symptoms
+• You've been getting sick more often, or noticing unexplained physical symptoms

-• You feel guilty when you're not being productive
+• You feel guilty any time you're not being productive

-• Your relationships are suffering because you have nothing left to give
+• Your relationships are taking a hit because you have nothing left to give

-• You've started relying on alcohol, food, or screens to cope
+• You've been leaning on alcohol, food, or screens just to get through the day

 Our Approach